 - Network License Additional User – $150 each

-We are currently running SPW911 at version 2.4, which is fully compatible with Windows 7 on both 32 and 64 bit operating systems.
+We are currently running SPW911 at version 2.4, which is fully compatible with Windows 7, Windows 8.1, and Windows 10 on both 32 and 64 bit operating systems.
 We have standalone single users licenses and offer a network server license.
 The SPW911 network version can be managed on a network with a specified number of simultaneous users on the network.
 The copy protection is managed by a program, CMNET, which must be downloaded and installed on a server, or any station on the network.

 After a purchase is made via Paypal, Pile Buck will send a separate email with a key code to unlock the program.
 Please be sure to check your “Spam” and “Junk” mail folders, then add us as a “Safe Sender”.
 No refunds after purchase.

 Upgrading to SPW911 v2.4 Sheet Pile Design Software